zhegan27/ConvSent/README.md

 Inside the ./data file, I provided a randomly sampled 1M sentences from the BookCorpus dataset for demo purposes.

 We provide the CNN-LSTM auto-encoder training code here.
 The training code for the future predictor and the composite model is similar to this.
-The training code for the hierarchical model can be also easily revised based on this code.
+The training code for the hierarchical model can be also relatively easily revised based on this code.

 1. Run `train_autoencoder.py` to start training.
 ```